 One of those books that I’ve been through a few times is the book of Philippians and it’s one of my favorite letters from Paul because it captures so many key ideas for how we should live as believers.
 Contentment and joy despite varied circumstances, living a non-anxious life in light of who Christ is, and the true nature of humility found in the example of Jesus.

 The crown jewel of the book of Philippians is something called the Christ hymn and it’s in the second chapter between verses 5 through 11.
 It says:

 “In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death — even death on a cross!
 Therefore God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father.” – Philippians 2:5-11

-That’s the gospel!
+Simply put: that’s the Gospel!
 That Jesus who was perfect, who is God, came to live on Earth, a perfect life, but died the death that you and I deserve.
-We get it wrong all the time and maybe it’s because I was going through it so slowly, but as I was writing the discussion, I could not emotionally keep it together.
-Honestly, I’m still emotional when I think about it.
-So today, I want you to have something to think about.
-I want to provide you some of these questions that I wrote:
+We get it wrong all the time and maybe it’s because I was going through it so quickly, but as I was reading this, I came away with a few questions that we can ask ourselves daily in light of what Philippians says:

 - The Most High King, made himself a slave for you.
 How should we live in light of this?